isomerpages/moe-canossacatholic/_departments/Mother Tongue.md

 <p style="margin-left: 40px">
 <b><u><font size="4" color="#eeac0d">P1 to P6 Internal Competition</font></u></b>
 <br>
-The MTL Department organizes termly internal competitions, providing students with a platform to showcase their talents in penmanship, storytelling, Kollam design, and creative writing.
-These competitions encourage students to express their creativity and skills while fostering a deeper appreciation for the mother tongue languages.</p>
+The MTL Department organizes termly internal competitions, providing children with a platform to showcase their talents in penmanship, storytelling, Kollam design, and creative writing.
+These competitions encourage children to express their creativity and skills while fostering a deeper appreciation for the mother tongue languages.</p>

 <p style="margin-left: 40px">
 <font size="4" color="#eeac0d"><b><u>External Competition</u></b></font>
-<br>P3 to P6 students get the opportunity to participate in Peraduan Karya Minda Kreatif, which is a national writing competition aimed at cultivating the love of writing creatively in Malay language.</p>
+<br>P3 to P6 children get the opportunity to participate in Peraduan Karya Minda Kreatif, which is a national writing competition aimed at cultivating the love of writing creatively in Malay language.</p>
 <br>

 <b><font size="5" color="#7daadf">Tamil Language Department</font></b>